-CQAS’s Green Belt program is unique
+Our Green Belt program is unique

 Designed to meet the needs of all business sectors: healthcare, services, manufacturing, education, and government.
-Emphasis is placed on tailoring learning to each student’s needs, while participant diversity provides opportunities to learn from one another.
+Emphasis is placed on tailoring learning to each attendee's needs, while participant diversity provides opportunities to learn from one another.

 Active management participation, including manager/sponsor training before the program.

-The on-campus program is delivered one day each week for twelve consecutive weeks, led by expert Lean Six Sigma instructors.
+The on-site program is usually delivered one day each week for twelve consecutive weeks, led by expert Lean Six Sigma instructors.
 You will be exposed to each topic in-depth through classroom assignments, structured exercises within a team environment, and application of tools to your own project.
 Project review sessions are held within the on-campus program, but instructors are available outside of the program for advice and counsel.